ada-lyn/ada-lyn.github.io/index.md

 ![Number of review for each category](/img/other/n_by_category.png)

 Note that we used a logratihmic scale, so the proportions are distorded.
 Indeed, some of the smallest categories (*Digital Software*, *Major Appliance*, *Personnal Care Appliance* for instance) have so few reviews compared to the larger ones (*Books*, *Ebooks*, *Wireless*) that they would be invisible on a linear scale.
-The results are mostly expected, although some categories are ranked higher than one might expect them to be (e.g. *Video DVD*, when they mostly have been replaced by streaming services, or *Wireless* that is ranked way higher than *Electronics*, even if it's only a subcategory of **the other / NOT SURE ABOUT THE PHRASING OR is it mobile phones?**)
+The results are mostly expected, although some categories are ranked higher than one might expect them to be (e.g. *Video DVD*, when they mostly have been replaced by streaming services, or *Wireless* that is ranked way higher than *Electronics*, even if it's only a subcategory of *Electronics*.

 We also took a quick look at the average rating (the number of stars given by the reviewers) of each category.